Get News & Updates Directly To Your Inbox

 These mental health conditions can have an indirect effect on heart health by increasing the likelihood of risky behaviors.
 They can also have a direct physical impact on the heart.

 Stress, depression, anxiety and PTSD may cause higher heart rate and blood pressure, reduced blood flow to the heart, and high levels of cortisol, the body's stress hormone.
-Over time, these effects can lead to calcium buildup in the arteries, and heart disease.
+Over time, these effects can lead to calcium buildup in the arteries and heart disease.

 In turn, a cardiac event like a heart attack or stroke can cause mental health issues like depression, anxiety and PTSD.